Ageing: Symptoms

 Age can result in visual impairment, whereby non-verbal communication is reduced, which can lead to isolation and possible depression.
-Older adults, however, may not experience depression as much as younger adults, and were paradoxically found to have improved mood despite declining physical health.
+Older adults, however, may not experience depression as much as younger adults, and were paradoxically found to have improved mood, despite declining physical health.
 Macular degeneration causes vision loss and increases with age, affecting nearly 12% of those above the age of 80.
-This degeneration is caused by systemic changes in the circulation of waste products and by growth of abnormal vessels around the retina.
-Other visual diseases that often appear with age would be cataracts and glaucoma.
-A cataract occurs when the lens of the eye becomes cloudy making vision blurry and eventually causing blindness if untreated.
+This degeneration is caused by systemic changes in the circulation of waste products and by the growth of abnormal vessels around the retina.

+Other visual diseases that often appear with age are cataracts and glaucoma.
+A cataract occurs when the lens of the eye becomes cloudy, making vision blurry; it eventually causes blindness if untreated.
 They develop over time and are seen most often with those that are older.
 Cataracts can be treated through surgery.
 Glaucoma is another common visual disease that appears in older adults.
-Glaucoma is caused by damage to the optic nerve causing vision loss.
-Glaucoma usually develops over time but there are variations to glaucoma, and some have sudden onset.
-There are a few procedures for glaucoma but there is no cure or fix for the damage once it has happened.
+Glaucoma is caused by damage to the optic nerve, causing vision loss.
+Glaucoma usually develops over time, but there are variations to glaucoma, and some have a sudden onset.
+There are a few procedures for glaucoma, but there is no cure or fix for the damage, once it has occurred.
 Prevention is the best measure in the case of glaucoma.